atlanticwave-sdx/pce/docs/README.md

 # Background

-PCE uses [Google OR-Tools][or-tools] to solve routing problem with some constraints such as bandwidth and latency requirements.
+PCE uses [Google OR-Tools][or-tools] to solve routing problems with some given constraints such as bandwidth and latency requirements.
 It takes in a formulation matrix with defined objective functions and relationships with RHS.

 The "load balancing" solver in PCE is developed based on the Constrained Shortest Path (CSP) problem.
-From an input of a list of queries, we try to find an overall optimal solution.
+Given an input of a list of queries, we try to find an overall optimal solution.

-Here's an example formualtion:
+Here's an example of how it is done:

 <!-- TODO: expand discussion on this image -->

 ![Load Balancing](./load_balancing.png)

-In this project, links are set to be binary variables which means if a link is selected, the corresponding variable is 1, if a link is not selected, the variable is 0.
+In PCE, links are set to be binary variables: if a link is selected, the corresponding variable is 1, if a link is not selected, the variable is 0.

 ## Constrained Shortest Path (CSP)